Fiber Laser Applications: #4 Additive Manufacturing

 There are a whole range of materials and substances (chocolate included!) that are also able to benefit from this process.
 Read our article on ‘Additive Manufacturing Materials‘ to gain a greater insight into the possibilities.

 Secondly, AM has created a far more economical solution to building 3D models as opposed to previous methods.
-By reducing the substrates, this provides an eco-friendly way of manufacturing three dimensional objects.
+By reducing the substrates, this provides an eco-friendly way of laser manufacturing three dimensional objects.

 Thirdly, Additive Manufacturing has become less dependent on human interpretation and more on the precise data of CAD drawings.
 Our high-quality CW fiber lasers can be integrated into machines to enable an uninterrupted, precise process to take place.